yamatt/flask-blog/README.md

 * python-bcrypt - if you want to use the standard login module

 # Setup
-Copy the `settings.py.defaults` file to `settings.py` and open it to set your preferences.
 **Change the `SECRET_KEY` to be anything non-guessable.**

 The easiest way to get started is to first create a database with an administrator account.
 Run `create_db.py` to setup the database like so:

     ./create_db.py Administrator

-Where matt is the username for the administrative account you want to known by.
+Where `Administrator` is the username for the administrative account you want to known by.
 It can be your own name if you prefer.
 You will then be asked to set up a password for this account.

-To run the blog as a demonstration do:

-    ./main.py

-And follow the directions to access the site from your browser.

-**However** if you want to run the blog on a public website please follow instructions on setting it up with a proper HTTP server such as Apace or Nginx and uWSGI.

 # Tips
 1. Going to `/accounts/login` will allow the admin account that was created to login.